Amelia L. B. Sargent

 Biography

-Amelia’s twelve years of trial and appellate experience includes stand-up roles at multiple trials, appellate briefing and argument before the Ninth Circuit, and three Supreme Court amicus briefs.
+Amelia’s thirteen years of trial and appellate experience includes stand-up roles at multiple trials, appellate briefing and argument before the Ninth Circuit, and three Supreme Court amicus briefs.
 Clients turn to Amelia for her steady judgment and her ability to weave the law and facts together into a compelling—and ultimately winning—narrative.

 Amelia’s recent matters include: